-A great dip with a creamy texture and rich flavor, it's an easy appetizer made with caramelized onions, sour cream, and a few other simple ingredients.
-No more store-bought stuff as it comes together in 30 minutes!
+A great dip with a creamy texture and rich flavor, it's an easy appetizer made with caramelised onions, sour cream, and a few other simple ingredients.
+No more store-bought stuff, as it comes together in 30 minutes!
 Eat it with potato chips, it's the best way.

-For years my friends and I used to go to the grocery store after school and buy sour cream, a packet of French onion soup (or some dried onion, onion powder, and garlic powder), mix it all together, and called it a dip.
+For years my teenage friends and I used to go to the grocery store after school and buy sour cream, a packet of French onion soup mix (or some onion powder and garlic salt), mix it all together, and made our own French onion dip.

-That was high school, several decades ago.
-Now, more sophisticated dips and appetizers show up when entertaining, like my favorite sweet and spiced cocktail nuts or the creamy avocado hummus.
+Now, more sophisticated dips and appetizers show up when entertaining, like my favorite sweet and spiced cocktail nuts or this eggplant hummus.

 - Onions: use yellow onions or red ones.
 Or even a sweeter type such as Vidalia.
 They all have different strengths and acid levels to start with, so they all deliver different results.
 They all work, but you want to find your favorite.